patidarrajan/AWS_IOT_POC/AWS_IOT_JITR_Demo_with_Thing_Creation/README.md

 	- Now you can verify that new thing is created.
 You will also see that this thing and policy attached to new certificate.
 Cretificate willbe marked as active.
 	- I added policy with just only for connect action.
 You can change policy as per your requirement like publish, subscribe, etc.

+## To Update the policy
+I have added one function called 'updatePolicy' to update the current policy.
+Policy update also maintains it's version id starting from 1.
+Each update will increment version id.
+You can update maximum 5 time i.e. Maximum 5 policy version at a time.
+If you want to update more then 5 time then you have to implement mechanism to delete older policy version.
+You can't delete a version which currently set to default.
+I have used this function to update connect policy which applied on creation to connect,pub-sub,assume-role.

 - [Reference](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/)

+Thank You.
+### -Rajan Patel